NITTY GRITTY of the ACTIVE vs. PASSIVE INVESTING DEBATE

 Funds measure the return of an individual unit over the whole year.
 In this example assume the mutual fund started with 50 units outstanding, each valued at $10.
 The additional savings at midyear doubled the number of units (an additional 50 units, each valued at $15).
 The year ended with 100 units, each valued at $12.
 Resulting in a published 20% return (12/10 -1).
 This measurement is called the 'time-weighted' rate of return.

 The proper choice of measurement depends on your assumptions about what drives the money flows into and out of accounts.
 If additional savings are being added each month, as saved, then the timings of those additions are not 'investment decisions'.
 The investor is not trying 'to time the market'.
 Similarly if cash is periodically withdrawn from an account in retirement, as needed for spending.
 The 'time-weighted' return is appropriate in these cases.

 If you presume that additions and withdrawals are market timing decisions then their effects should be included in the measured rate of return.
 So the 'dollar-weighted' rate of return is appropriate.
-Each year there is a report produced by DALBAR that measures the returns of investors in mutual funds - and always concludes that the investors' personal returns are even worse than the mutual fund's reported returns.
+Each year there is a report produced by DALBAR that purports to measure the returns of investors in mutual funds - and always concludes that the investors' personal returns are humongously worse than the mutual fund's reported returns.
 Morningstar produces a similar yearly Mind The Gap report with less extreme conclusions.
 The underperformance is mostly because they measure 'dollar-weighted' returns.
-As the Boomer generation has constantly added to their savings over the years, and mutual funds grow in size, so DALBAR weights the most recent market returns more heavily.
+They weight the fund returns for smaller units of time, by the size of the fund.
+They conclude that investors pile into stocks at market peaks, and sell out at market bottoms.